 Undergraduate and graduate performance opportunities include choral ensembles, chamber groups, recitals, opera scene programs and fully staged productions.

 Chamber Singers is the premiere choral group at VSU and performs the highest level of choral music.
 It is open to any VSU student by audition only.
-In Spring 2010 Chamber Singers will travel to England for a performance tour.

 Concert Choir is the largest vocal ensemble at VSU.
 It is open to all VSU students without audition.
 It performs regularly with the Valdosta Symphony Orchestra in large choral works.
 In the spring of 1999 the choir traveled and performed in Hungary.